List of Home and Away characters introduced in 1993: Nathan Roberts

-Nathan Roberts, played by David Dixon, made his first appearance on screen during the episode airing 18 October 1993. and departed on 4 February 1994.
+Nathan Roberts, played by David Dixon, made his first appearance on 18 October 1993. and departed on 4 February 1994.
 When the character returned in 2002, Craig Ball was cast in the role.

 Nathan arrives in Summer Bay and causes trouble with the local residents.
 Dixon told Richard Galpin from BIG! magazine that Nathan gets into everything and does everything; adding "shit, come to think of it, I think I [Nathan] get into a fight with everybody".
 He explained that his character steals cameras, money and even attempts to "steal" Sarah Thompson's (Laura Vasquez) virginity.
 Nathan lures Sarah into the back of his car and seduces her in scenes which served as Dixon's first on-screen kiss.
 He revealed that he did not enjoy filming the tryst because he was too busy concentrating on speaking the following lines.
 Nathan's scenario with Sarah causes angst between him and her ex-boyfriend Tug O'Neale (Tristan Bancks).
 During one fight scene with Bancks in which Tug was supposed to "shove" Nathan after he brands him a "jerk", Dixon complained that Bancks actually caused him pain.
 Of Nathan's enemies he gains Dixon stated: "Tug goes from hating me to loving me to hating me.
 Damian Roberts (Matt Doran) hates, loves, and then hates me.
 Alf Stewart (Ray Meagher) haaaates me!
 Luke Cunningham (John Adam) really hates me, and Adam Cameron (Mat Stevenson) loves me."
 Dixon remained in the role for a period of three months and when he finished filming he spoke of resuming his career in music.

 In 2012, Lynne McGranger who plays Irene Roberts, told a writer from What's on TV that she would "love" her on-screen son Nathan return to the serial.
 She added that the "last time we saw him he was off touring with an Irish nurse.
 So I think he's gone back to Ireland and is going to get married there.
 So I think Irene should go over to Ireland to see him."

 In April 1994, BIG!'s Galpin said that Nathan caused havoc in Summer Bay by "getting up just about everybody's noses".